Royal Irish Academy: Publishing

 The academy's research projects also regularly publish the Irish Historic Towns Atlas series, the Documents on Irish Foreign Policy, Foclóir na nua-Ghaeilge, the Dictionary of Medieval Latin from Celtic Sources, and the New Survey of Clare Island.
 In 2014 the academy published (in association with Yale University Press) the five-volume Art and Architecture of Ireland.

 The academy is committed to publishing work which not only influences scholarship, but also the wider community, for example Flashes of Brilliance by Dick Ahlstrom, and Judging Dev by Diarmaid Ferriter.
 Both of these publications have been accompanied by either a television or a radio series.

 Research projects

 The academy manages a number of high-profile research projects in the sciences and humanities.
-Past projects have included The Digital Humanities Observatory (DHO), New Survey of Clare Island (NSCI), The Origins of the Irish Constitution (OIC), and the Dictionary of Irish Biography (DIB).
+Past projects have included The Digital Humanities Observatory (DHO), New Survey of Clare Island (NSCI) and, The Origins of the Irish Constitution (OIC).